Clinging to a cliffside high above Mexico’s Zihuatanejo Bay, La Casa Que Canta – which means “the house that sings” – is as lovely as a Mozart melody.

 Romance is at the heart of this adults-only property.
 At turn-down, fresh petals are sprinkled on your bed as flower art, and candles are lit in the bathroom.

-We stayed at La Casa Que Canta after a busy time exploring the fairytale city of San Miguel de Allende and some other Mexican colonial cities – and the hotel was just what we needed for rest and relaxation.
+We love visiting Mexico and stayed at La Casa Que Canta after a busy time exploring the fairytale city of San Miguel de Allende and other Mexican colonial cities.
+The hotel was just what we needed for rest and relaxation!

 Recommended reading: The colonial cities in Mexico are a necklace of gems – read next!